Why clarity is important and where to look for inspiration

 Well, this is where it gets a bit tricky.
 No mere mortal (not even one of the hardcore logistics geeks in our employ) has a completely comprehensive and accurate bead on the trajectory of the global supply chain in all its byzantine weirdness.
 You’re unlikely to have time or sanity to spare to singlehandedly scope out the ones and zeroes that’ll prognosticate how your freight operation will evolve weeks, months, and years from now.

-Advanced BI brings the future into focus
+Advanced BI from IL2000 brings the future of supply chain visibility into focus

-We can enhance your freight operation with a customized BI dashboard that’ll help you gain an accurate, bird’s eye view over your whole supply chain.
+We can enhance your freight operation with a customized BI dashboard that’ll help you gain an accurate, bird’s eye-view over your whole supply chain.

 You’ll be equipped with real-time data on your on-time performance, not just so that you can hold your carriers accountable but also so that you’ll be able to identify, accurately and early, when changes in the transportation landscape threaten to disrupt your freight operation.
 You’ll gain a clear view of how to optimize your distribution with IL2000’s detailed center of gravity analysis capability.
 You’ll be able to see your rate versus your assessorial charges and how that is changing over time.
 This means you’ll be able to compare your shipment charges, both across carriers and over time.
 You can only address an emerging issue if you know it’s happening and can quantify its significance.